Back to blog

 Why Execution Speed Matters in Prediction Market Copy Trading

-Copy trading results are not just about who you follow.
-In prediction markets, execution speed, slippage control, and workflow design can change outcomes materially.
+Copy trading results aren't just about who you follow.
+Execution speed, slippage control, and workflow design change prediction-market outcomes.

 PolyBot